singingwolfboy/flask-dance/docs/quickstart.rst

 ==========

 The fastest way to get up and running with Flask-Dance is to start from an example project.
-First, decide which :doc:`token storage backend
+First, decide which :doc:`token storage
-<backends>` you want to use:
+<storages>` you want to use:

 * :class:`~flask_dance.consumer.backend.session.SessionBackend` is the default
   because it requires zero configuration.
 It uses the